trimstray/nginx-admins-handbook/README.md

 | `USR2` | upgrade executable on the fly |
 | `WINCH` | gracefully shutdown the worker processes |

 There’s no need to control the worker processes yourself.
-However, they support some signals, too:
+However, they support some signals too:

 | <b>SIGNAL</b> | <b>DESCRIPTION</b> |
 | :---         | :---         |